for an in-depth paper regarding the specifics of a Martian economy run on cryptocurrency in general and Marscoin in particular, see here

 It is actually much easier for us today to go to Mars than it was to go to the moon in 1961.
 Please check out these great resources to get an idea of how far we have come and why building a base on Mars is a challenge our generation should seriously contemplate: A Case For Mars, The Plan to settle Mars and why we must, Mars as a goal for humanity.

 “First they ignore you, then they laugh at you, then they fight you, then you win.”
 We know that Marscoin really stretches people’s imagination but Marscoin is a serious thought experiment.
 Lily Allen’s 100k Bitcoin invitation for a concert in 2009 would pay for a Falcon Heavy Rocket launch a mere 4 years later – and Bitcoin’s ‘wealth’ is concentrated in a far smaller group of people than Marscoin.
-At a time where Bitcoin itself is still compared to “email in 1991” and Mars One’s attempts to organize Mars exploration privately receive harsh criticism, we know that many will think of Marscoin as a scam and not “the idea for facebook in 1991”.
+At a time where Bitcoin itself is still compared to “email in 1991” and SpaceX’s attempts to organize Mars exploration privately receive harsh criticism, we know that many will think of Marscoin as a scam and not “the idea for facebook in 1991”.

 However to us, the initial developers and space enthusiasts behind this project, Marscoin is a serious effort to boost space exploration privately.